top of page

 Life Planning Nuts and Bolts

-Caregivers have many concerns and responsibilities in the care for their loved one.
+Caregivers have many concerns and responsibilities in the care of their loved one.
 How does one plan for their finances, daily physical care, emotional support, medical and education needs, housing and transportation needs, or attendants for legal matters?
 Learn the many steps in preparing for your child’s future.
 By TJ Kroehle, Texas Life Planning

-Presenters
+About our Presenters

-TJ Kroehle.png
+TJ Kroehle.jpg

 For Families of Special Needs